 All kids should be protected from the diseases that immunizations can help prevent.

-But children with inflammatory
+But children with inflammatory bowel

-important for them to get all their immunizations on time.
+for them to get all their immunizations on time.

 Your health care provider will go over your child's immunization